Azure/azure-sdk/docs/dotnet/introduction.md

 TODO: Say immutability here?

 #### Service Client Constructors {#dotnet-client-ctor}

-TODO: short transition - in the Azure SDK, client constructors service this purpose.

 {% include requirement/MUST id="dotnet-client-constructor-minimal" %} provide a minimal constructor that takes only the parameters required to connect to the service.